jukrb0x/Dimoji/README.md

  🍄
 🥚🥚
 ```
+## Framework
+We will need powerful weapons to make Dimoji possible, here we are with some primitive names.
+- Diklang, a programming (or markup) language to create Dimoji and it's derivatives.
+- Dimoji, the program itself.
+- Ph.D, philosophy of dick.

 # ✨ Contribution
 This program can not live without open source community, we love you to submit your brilliant idea and PR to this program, Dimoji can be better with your creation.